mako-framework/docs/08_learn_more/00_validation.md

 Now all that is left is to check if the input data is valid using either of the following methods: `validate`, `isValid` or `isInvalid`.

-The `validate` method returns the validated input data and throws a `ValidatorException` if any of the rules fail.
-You can retrieve the validation errors using the `ValidatorException::getErrors()` method.
+The `validate` method returns the validated input data and throws a `ValidationException` if any of the rules fail.
+You can retrieve the validation errors using the `ValidationException::getErrors()` method.

 ```
 $validatedInput = $validator->validate();